 Our vision and the Project

 Our vision is that, in addition to being a cultural centre and war memorial, West House will become the national and international centre for the understanding and appreciation of the life and work of William Heath Robinson and a unique centre for the wider study of illustration as an art form.
 This will be achieved by complementing the restoration of West House with a major new-build museum extension commissioned from ZMMA Architects.
 The building will comprise gallery spaces; an education suite; museum accreditation standard storage; research facilities; a shop and an office.
 A new permanent exhibition gallery will combine original artwork with books, photographs, film and digital media to tell the full story of Heath Robinson’s artistic career.
-Temporary exhibitions will provide a changing programme for a wide range of visitors.
+Special exhibitions will provide a changing programme for a wide range of visitors.

 Our full-time Learning Officer is already running activities for children and adults, and developing work with local schools, colleges and universities.
 The project will both expand and diversify the number and type of people visiting West House, and prepare the volunteer team to fulfil a broad variety of roles within the new museum.
 We will also enhance digital access to the collections and implement an exciting outreach programme to take Heath Robinson’s work out to a wider public.
 Through conservation and cataloguing we will enable access to one of the largest and most complete visual and documentary records of a professional artist’s working life to survive in Britain.

 “The exhibition here at Dulwich demonstrated to the full what we, of course, hoped to be the case: Heath Robinson, more almost than any other illustrator, is seen as a national treasure because of his humour, and, time and again, visitors were astonished to encounter so many other aspects of his genius.
 The show was a revelation to our visitors, and enormously popular.
 The exhibition triggered a feeding frenzy of potential collaborators, and subsequently toured all over the country, such was the demand.”
 Ian Dejardin, The Sackler Director, Dulwich Picture Gallery